 Because there are several steps involved in both starting your PTO and disbanding your PTA, it makes sense to be fairly confident that your group leadership and your general parent population is supportive of the change before you start the process.
 Some research, good communication, and open discussion is usually enough to determine informally if a change is likely to be supported.
 If so, then the next steps are fairly clear.

 Step one is to get an employer identification number (EIN) for your PTO.
 An EIN, which some people call a “tax identification number,” is the way the IRS keeps track of businesses.
 It doesn’t mean that you have to be an employer.
 Obtaining an EIN is an easy process that establishes your PTO as a separate, independent organization.
 Just download Form SS-4 from www.irs.gov or fill it out online.
-It will only take a few minutes.
+It’ll only take a few minutes.

 Next, draft a set of bylaws for your PTO.
 You can base them on your PTA bylaws, but you now have the freedom to organize your group in whatever way works best for you.
 If you don’t want to charge dues, you don’t have to.
 If you want to change the board positions, you can do it.
 It helps to read other groups’ bylaws.
 There are lots of bylaws examples on the File Exchange, including a sample set of basic annotated PTO bylaws.
 Don’t forget to include a clause on how to amend your bylaws in the future.